CityU-AIM-Group/SIGMA/README.md

 Step 1: Format three benchmark datasets.
 (BDD100k is also available)

-We follow [EPM](https://github.com/chengchunhsu/EveryPixelMatters) toconstruct the training and testing set by three following settings:
+We follow [EPM](https://github.com/chengchunhsu/EveryPixelMatters) to construct the training and testing set by three following settings:

 - Cityscapes -> Foggy Cityscapes
   - Download Cityscapes and Foggy Cityscapes dataset from the [link](https://www.cityscapes-dataset.com/downloads/).
 Particularly, we use *leftImg8bit_trainvaltest.zip* for Cityscapes and *leftImg8bit_trainvaltest_foggy.zip* for Foggy Cityscapes.